awave1/lecture-notes/grst205/final.md

 - **Drama** from **3rd BCE**, inspired by Greek Drame
   - publicly funded as a part of **ludi**
 - Organized by politicians and magistrates (especially *aediles*) during Republic; dominated by emperor in Imperial Period
+- Those who commited crimes were used for entertainment - **venationes** (beasthunts) and execution by animal
+- When Pompeii organized killing of elephants, citizens didn't like it

+**Types of gladiators**:

+- **Secutor**: persuer, had heavy helmet, scutum, sword, shin/arm guard
+- **Restarius**: netman, gladiator that had trident, net, dagger, arm/shoulder guard

+**Cicero's thoughts on gladiators**:

+- Gladiators never complained
+- Uncivil compared to actual warriors
+- Lost their fear of death through training

 #### Roman Mass Entertainment: Significances